dbandivlc/anthem-sgfoa-project/README.md

 Vlocity Build is a command line tool to export and deploy Vlocity DataPacks in a source control friendly format through a YAML Manifest describing your project.
 Its primary goal is to enable Continuous Integration for Vlocity Metadata through source control.
 It is written as a Node.js Command Line Tool.

-# Steps to take BackUp of Vlocity Components before any release
+# Steps to take BackUp of Vlocity Components
 --------

 ## Steps to setup Vlocity Build and Git